Pressure Washer Buying Guide

 The length of a pressure washer hose starts around 3 metres, but can go up to more than 10 metres for more expensive models.
 Long hoses are ideal when you need to reach far corners – such as the back corner of a large swimming pool.

-In smaller spaces, however, a longer hose could be a nuisance – it can get damaged by kinking or snagging, and makes the washer heavier.
+A longer hose could be a nuisance in small spaces – it can get damaged by kinking or snagging, and makes the washer heavier.
 We recommend only choosing hoses longer than 10 metres if you regularly work in large spaces and really need the extra reach.

-For extra long hoses well over 10 metres, you may also notice that the pressure is reduced slightly – but this is a negligible difference between 3 and 10 metres.
+For hoses over 10 metres, you may also notice that the pressure is reduced slightly – but this is a negligible difference between 3 and 10 metres.

 Lances

 A lance is the long pipe that extends from a pressure washer trigger and shoots out water.
-You’ll find different length lances that are suited for different tasks – a longer one, for example, will help you wash hard-to-reach areas without bending or arching your back.
+A longer lance will help you wash hard-to-reach areas without bending or arching your back.

 Variable pressure lances, also called variable fan-jet lances, allow you to vary the force of the jet from a focused point to a broad fan.